andrew/ultimate-awesome/README.md

 - [awesome-machine-learning-robotics](https://github.com/Phylliade/awesome-machine-learning-robotics) - A curated list of resources about Machine Learning for Robotics.
 - [awesome-cancer-variant-resources](https://github.com/seandavi/awesome-cancer-variant-resources) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [Awesome-Memory-for-Agents](https://github.com/TsinghuaC3I/Awesome-Memory-for-Agents) - A Collection of Papers about Memory for Language Agents.
-- [awesome-xmpp](https://github.com/bluszcz/awesome-xmpp) - A curated list of delightful XMPP related resources.
 - [awesome-4d-generation](https://github.com/cwchenwang/awesome-4d-generation) - List of papers on 4D Generation.
 - [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
 - [awesome-symfony-education](https://github.com/pehapkari/awesome-symfony-education) - Useful sources around Symfony - articles, series and books (not Bundles).
-- [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
 - [awesome-differential-privacy](https://github.com/menisadi/awesome-differential-privacy) - List of differential-privacy related resources.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A curated list of awesome and best Nuget packages sorted by most popular ones.